Ruk33/Racun/README.md

 Racun
 =====

-Racun is a NodeJS application that generates API documentation from comments in source.
+Racun is a NodeJS application that generates API documentation from comments in source of wurst files.

 How to install?
 ===============